Analysis | How Trump stumbled through defending his first four years as president

 There has never been an administration or president who has done more than I’ve done in a period of three and a half years, and that’s despite the impeachment hoax, and you saw what happened today with Hillary Clinton where it was a whole, big con job.
 But despite going through all of these things where I had to fight both flanks and behind me and above, there has never been an administration that’s done what I’ve done.

 Regarding the “you saw what happened today with Hillary Clinton” line: Hours before the debate, Trump’s intelligence chief released unverified information essentially alleging that when Clinton was running for president, she approved a plan to make it look like Russia and Trump were hacking Democratic emails.
 The information is so sketchy that it was already rejected by senators as not factual, and releasing it Tuesday or at all raised alarms in the intelligence community about how the Trump administration wields intelligence for political purposes.
-And sure enough, it made it into Trump’s debate performance.
+Sure enough, it made it into Trump’s debate performance.

 On his pre-covid record